Apollo-Level2-Web-Dev/batch-03-assignment-05/5- Sports Facility Booking Platform.md

-# 5 Sports Facility Booking Platform
+# 5. Sports Facility Booking Platform

-**Objective:** The objective of this assignment is to integrate the frontend with the backend system developed in **Assignment 3**.
-The platform is a sports facility booking system.
-This integration will require the creation of a fully functional user interface that interacts with the backend through API calls.
-The assignment also involves adding a user dashboard and an admin dashboard and creating a seamless, user-friendly experience for booking sports facilities.
+**Objective:** The goal of this assignment is to integrate the frontend with the backend system developed in **Assignment 3**, which is a sports facility booking platform.
+You may update your backend as needed for the frontend implementation.
+This integration will involve creating a fully functional user interface that communicates with the backend via API calls.
+Additionally, you'll need to add both a user dashboard and an admin dashboard, ensuring a smooth and user-friendly experience for booking sports facilities.

 * * *